-In their basic form, these tools are text-to-speech converters with a PLAY button.
+These tools are text-to-speech converters with a PLAY button in their basic form.

-Assume this as an upgrade over audio articles.
+Assume this is an upgrade over audio articles.
 It uses a text-to-video approach using artificial intelligence.

 Using this feature, you can convert your text into a video.
 It’s the latest addition to creating engaging content.

-While this is no match for creative YouTubers, it still introduces a way to present plain text in a fascinating way.
+While this is no match for creative YouTubers, it still presents a fascinating way to present plain text.

 At present, it sits in a very nascent stage.
 So hopefully, after going through some development cycles, it’ll be more convincing.